LahariKamakshi/oibsip_task2/README.md

   The user is prompted to enter their given number in a displayed dialogue box.
   The computer then tells if the entered number matches the guesses number or it is higher/lower than the generated number.
   The game continues under the user guessing the number.
-In my code I have limited the number of tries that a user can make to 10.
+In my code I have limited the number of tries that a user can make to 10.If the user cannot guess the number in 10 tries then the user will not receive any score for that trail.
+Instead a message is displayed to the user indicating that the number of tries has exceeded the limit.